 The counseling training model has been described as an "educator-practitioner" model.

 This model focuses more on clinical skills than research and encompasses treatment of psychopathology and facilitation of wellness.
 Psychiatry is based in the medical model with a bias toward the biological bases of mental and emotional disorders.
 Social work uses an ecological model that focuses on client advocacy within small and large systems.
 Psychology uses variations on the scientist-practitioner model (the Boulder and Vail Models) that tries to balance training in research and clinical skills.
 Counseling and social work are master's level professions whereas licensure as a psychologist requires a doctoral degree and licensure as a psychiatrist requires a medical degree.
 A person should take into consideration their temperament and professional goals when trying to decide between different mental health professions and training models.

-Specializations across the mental health disciplines include Chemical Dependency Counseling and Marriage and Family Therapy.
-The state of Ohio issues five levels of certification or licensure in Chemical Dependency Counseling plus a supervision endorsement in Chemical Dependency Counseling.
+Specializations across the mental health disciplines include Chemical Dependency certification or licensure in Chemical Dependency Counseling plus a supervision endorsement in Chemical Dependency Counseling.
 As noted, the CSU Counselor Education program (in partnership with the School of Social Work) has an accredited chemical dependency counseling sequence.
 Our counseling programs at CSU do not have a specialization in marriage and family therapy.